apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-server.md

 ```

 #### 3.3 Source code compilation
+Please ensure that the wget command is installed before compiling the source code

 We could get HugeGraph **source code** by 2 ways: (So as the other HugeGraph repos/modules)
 - download the stable/release version from the ASF site